paulboone/gameboard/README.md

 Refactor for understandability:

-- TODO: use actual object of some sort for card, so creation is more determinative?
+- TODO: use actual object of some sort for card?

-Bugs:

-- BUG: pull card from middle of stack, offsets back to original card position, rather than drop position
-- BUG: can't always drop on card easily (probably due to overlap with hidden due to above)

-- get cards with multiple variations to work (i.e. island1/2/3/4)
-- tokens, counters

-- networking code

-- hover blowup of card to see details
-- fix image for card back
-- scale the game board styles (not use fixed pixels)
-- some means of coordinating display size between two people?
-- full-screen mode

 ## Code Documentation